Spicy Ahi Tuna Sliders with Crispy Maui Onions Strings

-Since I don’t eat beef, I knew I wanted to make something slightly different than the norm for a burger and I remembered I had been saving a recipe I had found years ago for ahi sliders, so I went digging through my recipe box to look for it.
-Its literally a cardboard box used for packing/moving just stuffed with recipes.
+Since I don't eat beef, I knew I wanted to make something slightly different than the norm for a burger and I remembered I had been saving a recipe I had found years ago for ahi sliders, so I went digging through my recipe box to look for it.
+It's literally a giant cardboard box used for packing/moving just stuffed with recipes.
 I also have a recipe confession.
-I steal recipes.
+I used to steal recipes.
 Well, sort of.

 I used to work in hospitals and clinics and whenever I had downtime I would hunt down magazines from patient rooms to pretend I was taking them back to the waiting room when really I was taking them to our work or break room to look through for good recipes and tear them out.
 Yup.
 I am that person.
 I would rip all of the recipes out of magazines.

 The original recipe has a potato chip in each slider.
-I am not the biggest potato chip fan and I wanted to add in a little Hawaiian twist to the recipe so I went with my fave, Maui onions.
+I wanted to add in a little Hawaiian twist to the recipe so I went with my fave, Maui onions.
 And I deep fried them.
-More like flash fried, they are so thin that they didn’t take long to fry.
+More like flash fried, they are so thin that they didn't take long to fry.
 I attempted baking them three times but since they are so thin the onions were burning before the coating got brown and crispy.
-So I lifted my self imposed frying ban ( Long story I attempted churros once, it wasn’t pretty, so I banned myself for life from ever frying again) and I fried these onion strings.
+So I lifted my self imposed frying ban ( Long story I attempted churros once, it wasn't pretty, so I banned myself for life from ever frying again) and I quick fried these onion strings.
 Can I tell you I might just be back in the fry game?
-Just don’t ask for churros.
+Just don't ask for churros.

 - 2 lbs sashimi grade ahi tuna, finely diced/minced

-- 2 tbsp soy sauce ( I used organic/gluten free tamari)
+- 2 tablespoon soy sauce ( I used organic/gluten free tamari)